 I’m Caitlin, a theatre-maker and producer from Newcastle currently based in London.
 I graduated from MFA Advanced Theatre Practice at the Royal Central School of Speech and Drama in 2019, founding SHYBAIRN in my final year.
 I collaborate with a range of artists unique to each performance, supporting northern and working-class artists in particular.
-I produce womxn-led work which explores social, economic and environmental issues in the UK today.
+I produce women-led work which explores social, economic and environmental issues in the UK today.

-Based in East London and Reading, Becky is a freelance producer, theatre-maker and facilitator.
+Based in Reading, Becky is a freelance producer, theatre-maker and facilitator.
 Her practice is rooted in experimentation, is often socially engaged, crosses forms and is structurally daring.
 Becky has experience working on projects that explore marginalised identities, are inherently political and engage communities and young people in truly participatory ways.
 Becky is motivated by collaboration, the creative dynamic of a team and working for the work.

 Nic is a multidisciplinary artist and theatre-maker from Newcastle.
 After training at Edinburgh College of Art and the Royal Central School of Speech and Drama they have worked as an artist, graphic designer, and scenographer, specialising in contemporary, devised work.
 They enjoy responding to unique performance spaces and creating environments for play and exploration.
 Nic's research interests include queer performance practices, architectural theory and history, and site-specific performance.

 We work with lots of other wonderful collaborators including but not limited to: Marilena Sitaropoulou, Movement Director; Hannah Clifford, Performer; Rebecca Charlton, Performer; Nicole Acquah, Writer & Dramaturg; Lekhani Chirwa, Performer; Daneka Etchells, Performer.